 Winter never lasts for long in Texas.
 If we want to enjoy cool-weather activities, we have to act fast.
-We’ve got to get cracking on our winter bucket list before things start warming up again.
-Here are 50 of our family’s favorite things to do when temperatures drop:
+Get cracking on our winter bucket list before things start warming up again.
+Here are 50 of our family’s favorite things to do when temperatures drop…

 Our Winter Bucket List: 50 Things to Do for Family Fun